 For more details on the Apdex standard, see Apdex References.

-Adjust Dynatrace Apdex thresholds
+Adjust Dynatrace Apdex settings

 1.0 is perfect; values below